jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from May 15 to May 16: 3054.0
+>The provisional increase in cases from May 22 to May 23: 2915.0
 >
->The last time cases per day were this high was Feb 08 2022: 97 days prior.
+>The last time cases per day were this high was May 17 2022: 6 days prior.
 >
->The case rate then was 3170 cases.
+>The case rate then was 2964 cases.
 >
->The last time cases per day were lower than this was May 15 2022: 1 day prior.
+>The last time cases per day were lower than this was May 22 2022: 1 day prior.
 >
->The case rate then was 1686 cases.
+>The case rate then was 1795 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)